michelbalzer/michelbalzer/README.md

 # Hi! 👋

 I'm a <i>frontend / backend web developer</i> in the heart of the Ruhr region, working for a Dortmund based IT company, mostly crafting websites for governmental / public sector clients.
-I use good old techniques like HTML5 and CSS3, some bits of Javascript and more backend related languages like JSP, Velocity and PHP.

-Find me on [𝕏](https://x.com/ohne_a), [Xing](https://www.xing.com/profile/Michel_Balzer/cv) or [LinkedIn](https://de.linkedin.com/in/michel-balzer-414563204).
+I mostly work with HTML, CSS, a prise of JavaScript, JSP, Velocity and some other stuff.
+Father and husband in private life.

 <!--
 **michelbalzer/michelbalzer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.